PRESIDENT DAVID A. THOMAS, PH.D.

 An award-winning author and contemporary thought leader in organizational management and executive development, Thomas co-wrote three books: "Race, Work, and Leadership: New Perspectives on the Black Experience;" "Breaking Through: The Making of Minority Executives in Corporate America;" and "Leading for Equity: The Pursuit of Excellence in Montgomery County."
 He has written or co-written almost eighty book chapters, cases, and teaching notes, along with more than two dozen scholarly articles, including Getting Serious About Diversity: Enough Already with the Business Case, which won the 2020 HBR McKinsey Award as the best Harvard Business Review article of the year.
 Atlanta Magazine named him one of “Atlanta’s 500 Most Powerful Leaders.”
 He is the recipient of Washington Business Journal’s “Minority Business Leader of the Year” award and the National Executive Forum’s 2020 Beacon Award, among other honors.
 He serves on the boards of DTE Energy, Commonfund, Vanguard, and Yale Corporation, where he is the alumni fellow.
 He is also a senior advisor for Grain Management.

-Thomas holds a doctorate in Organizational Behavior Studies and a Master of Philosophy degree in Organizational Behavior, both from Yale University.
-He also has a master’s degree in Organizational Psychology from Columbia University and a Bachelor of Administrative Sciences degree from Yale College.
-He is the co-author of three books.
+Dr. Thomas earned a Ph.D. in organizational behavior studies and a Master of Philosophy in organizational behavior, both from Yale University.
+He also earned a Master of Organizational Psychology from Columbia University and a Bachelor of Administrative Sciences from Yale College.